schafeld/MOXI/README.md

 ## Copyright / License

 See [LICENSE](./LICENSE) for more information.
 In short: Use at your own risk!
 Or not at all.

+The "MOXI" logo is an original design by Oliver Schafeld, copyrighted 2023.
+Do not use without permission.

 All trademarks and brands are the property of their respective owners.